line/flutter_line_sdk/README.md

 </array>
 ```

-Because LINE SDK now requires iOS 10.0 or above and uses [Cocoa] to provide underlying native features, you must add these lines in the `Runner` target in `ios/Podfile`:
+Because LINE SDK now requires iOS 10.0 or above and uses the iOS dynamic Framework to provide underlying native features, you must add these lines in the `Runner` target in `ios/Podfile`:

 ```diff
 target 'Runner' do